callibrity/robocode/README.md

   - Go to the `Development Options` tab
   - Click the `Add` button and add `[callibrity-robocode]/target/classes` to the list of paths

-You should now be able to create new bots in `[callibrity-robocode]/src/main/java/robots/[whatever]`, and after running `./build.sh` you can add those bots to a battle to test.
+You should now be able to create new bots in `[callibrity-robocode]/src/main/java/robots/[whatever]`, and after running `./build.sh` you can add those bots to a battle (using `Battle -> New` in Robocode).

 Robots should be in the `robots` package, but you can create sub-packages for your bots (i.e. `robots.callibrityBot`).
+(This is a requirement of the Maven build.)

 There are many sample bots available, and the Robocode Wiki has a lot of other information about the types of bots you can create and how to code them.